Find a local pick your own farm here!

 • Strickland Farms - flowers

-• Yule Forest Hwy 155 - blueberries, pumpkins, Christmas trees-you choose and you cut, Christmas trees- you choose and we cut, Precut Christmas trees, Living Christmas trees (to plant later), Christmas wreaths and boughs, Mistletoe, trees bagged, trees tied, trees tied, pumpkin patch-pick in the field, pumpkin patch- already gathered from the field, and prepicked produce, snacks and refreshment stand, restrooms, tractor-pulled hay rides, petting zoo
+• Yule Forest Hwy 155 - blueberries, flowers, tulips, pumpkins, Christmas trees-you choose and you cut, Christmas trees- you choose and we cut, Precut Christmas trees, Living Christmas trees (to plant later), Christmas wreaths and boughs, Mistletoe, trees bagged, trees tied, trees tied, pumpkin patch-pick in the field, pumpkin patch- already gathered from the field, and prepicked produce, snacks and refreshment stand, restrooms, tractor-pulled hay rides, petting zoo

 Lamar County